eldoma/Basic-Django-App-Deploying-using-Docker-on-VS-Code/README.md

 ##### attempting to display the image on IBM Code Engine.

 ## _Successfully created Docker Container image._
-_Have not successfully share it on IBM Cloud Code Engine_
+_Note: Have not been successfully shared it on IBM Cloud Code Engine._

 ## Install these must-have packages and setup the Django environment:
 - pip install --upgrade distro-info